Sydney Johnson (valet): Life

 Johnson was born on the island of Andros in the Bahamas; his birth year is variously reported as 1921 or 1923.
 At approximately age 16, Johnson was working as a beach attendant when he met the Duke of Windsor while the duke was serving as governor of the Bahamas during World War II, and began working as a footman for the duke and duchess.
 Following the war, he moved to Paris with the duke and duchess and was promoted to valet, and served them for over thirty years.
 While acting as personal valet to the duke, he would also wear a uniform and serve as a footman at formal dinners hosted by the duke and duchess.
 He married a French woman in 1960, with whom he had four children.

 After the duke's death in 1972, Johnson was retained by the duchess.
 Johnson was one of a limited number of attendees at the funeral service of the Duke of Windsor on 5 June 1972.
 Johnson's wife died around 1972, shortly after the death of the duke.
 Johnson left the duchess's service in 1973 to care for his children, reports differing if he resigned or was dismissed.
 Johnson was later reportedly employed by Lady Glover, the wife of Douglas Glover.

 Johnson was working as a waiter at the Hôtel Ritz Paris when it was purchased by Mohamed Al-Fayed in 1979.
 Al-Fayed was impressed by Johnson's knowledge of British high society and the royal family, and hired Johnson as his personal valet.
 During subsequent years, he worked with Al-Fayed during the restoration of Villa Windsor and served as curator of the collections.

 Johnson died suddenly on 17 January 1990 in Paris, the cause not being publicly known.
-On his death, he was described by Al-Fayed as "truly a gentlemen's gentleman".
+On his death, he was described by Al-Fayed as "truly a gentleman's gentleman".